sleeprite/rudis/docs/src/docs/advance/persistent.md

 ---
-title: String
+title: Persistent
-titleTemplate: Commands
+titleTemplate: Advance
 description: Essential information to help you get set up with Tachiyomi.
 ---

-# String
+# Persistent

 Essential information to help you get set up with Rudis.